abulimov/models_blog/content/post/vanguard-flirt.md

 I'm a rather disappointed with the plank quality in the kit.
 While all the planks have equal width, thinness varies, and plenty of planks have imperfections like dents or saw marks.

-Still it is a nice wood, and quite pliable as well, which allowed me to continue spiling the planks free-hand so to speak, without using specialised jigs or soaking planks in hot water.
+Still it is a nice wood, and quite pliable as well, which allowed me to continue spiling the planks free-hand so to speak, without using specialized jigs or soaking planks in hot water.
 I did the usual calculations for the spiling (what width should the plank be at which bulkhead), but based on my experience with the first planking layer I went with 'natural flow' approach.
 First layer went so well and the hull shape is really easy to plank that the natural planking looks, well, more natural!

 Second planing went quite well.
 'Natural' method worked remarkably well, the bow looks pretty good.
 First time used stealer planks for the stern (I simply used wedges before as this area is painted anyway) simply because I wanted to try it.
 Doesn't look half bad, and wasn't much harder to make than wedges.

 Very happy that this messy, lengthy, tricky process is over.
 It is too easy to mess up, and it just takes so long, plus I am tired of having my fingers covered with CA glue.
 And in general I much prefer PVA, but with it the planking would have taken forever.